-Police services at off-campus apartments and facilities are provided by Neighborhood Patrol Unit (NPU).
-NPU is comprised of 5 security officers and 9 police officers, supervised by 2 Sergeants and 1 Lieutenant.
+Police services are also provided at off-campus apartments and facilities.
 In an emergency, call 911 or use a blue light emergency telephone.
-(Nonemergency numbers are listed under Resources, beginning on page 52 of this guide.)
+(Non emergency numbers are listed under Resources, beginning on page 52 of this guide.)

 Through the use of these patrols, the university seeks to enhance safety and to assist in addressing student behavioral issues that may impact the quality of life for all residents of the area.